meili-NG/meiliNG.js/README.md

 If you are familiar with it, Using meiliNG needs just a little code change.

-## See Meiling in Production
+## See meiliNG in Production

 ### [Stella IT Accounts](https://accounts.stella-it.com)
 > With **its flexibility,** Stella IT can provide **fully home-grown front-end and design** for account system which totally reflects Stella IT's Brand Design and Design Language.

-Currently, Stella IT Accounts automatically uses the latest stable version of Meiling by default.
+Currently, Stella IT Accounts automatically uses the latest stable version of meiliNG by default.
 <a href="https://github.com/meili-ng/meiliNG/actions/workflows/deploy-s4ait-production.yml"><img src="https://github.com/meili-ng/meiliNG/actions/workflows/deploy-s4ait-production.yml/badge.svg" /></a>
 <p align="right">- <a href="https://github.com/Alex4386">Alex4386</a> - <b>Stella IT Inc.</b></p>